How long do the side effects of Wegovy last?

 If you suspect you have a flu, book a consultation with our experts.
 It is essential to start flu treatments immediately to ease the symptoms.
 This is especially important if you are older, have compromised immunity, or suffer from other respiratory diseases.

-With telehealth platform EUDoctor there is no need to leave the comfort of your home and risk further complications.
+With the telehealth platform EUDoctor there is no need to leave the comfort of your home and risk further complications.